Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 F﻿inally, there are big carbon savings when conducting meetings online as opposed to in person, mostly because of the reduction in the amount of travel that's needed.
 Many businesses have net-zero targets and want to be seen to be doing the right thing when it comes to the environment.
 If that can go hand-in-hand with reducing costs, so much the better.

-For example, the [accountancy firm EY](https://www.ey.com/en_uk/news/2021/01/ey-announces-ambition-to-be-carbon-negative-in-2021) has committed to cut its whole company emissions to net zero by 2025, and reduce business travel emissions by 35%.
+For example, the [accountancy firm EY](https://www.ey.com/en_uk/news/2021/01/ey-announces-ambition-to-be-carbon-negative-in-2021) committed to cut its whole company emissions to net zero by 2025, and reduce business travel emissions by 35%.
 EY has 300,00 employees in over 150 countries, so that’s significant.

 ### R﻿evenue for airlines from business flights